 An Application for Divorce is separate from property settlement applications and parenting proceedings.

-Applications for Divorce are filed online in the Federal Circuit Court of Australia.
+You file the Application for Divorce online in the Federal Circuit Court of Australia.

 Separation under one roof: Can I still apply for a divorce even if we have been living in the same home?